allhandsactive/site/donate.md

 <img alt="" border="0" src="https://www.paypal.com/en_US/i/scr/pixel.gif" width="1" height="1" />
 </form>

+### Patreon
 We also have a [Patreon](https://www.patreon.com/AllHandsActive) - please consider supporting us there!

+### Donation box/tip jar, in person
+If you find your visit to AHA insightful or useful, or you'd like to offset the cost of tool maintenance or materials, please consider dropping a few dollars in our tip jar while you're visiting!
+There is also a locked grey donation box on the pillar to the right of the entrance for larger contributions.

 ## All Hands Active wishlist
 We have a [wishlist](https://rhino.li/wish-list) that we would greatly appreciate donations from, and if you think the space is missing something, [submit a new item to the wishlist](https://rhino.li/wish-list-addition).